ndd21/PHYS281/docs/index.md

 This website was originally created by Matthew Pitkin, based on earlier lecture notes by Iain Bertram, Robin Long and Brooke Simmons.
-Feedback to improve this website is very welcome, so if you have any questions or comments please contact the current module lecturer:
+Feedback to improve this website is very welcome, so if you have any questions or comments please contact the current module lecturer and website maintainer:

 * Neil Drummond, [n.drummond@lancaster.ac.uk](mailto:n.drummond@lancaster.ac.uk)